fiixlabs/fiix-cmms-client-js/README.md

 npm install fiix-cmms-client
 ```

-Or you can download the package [here](https://fiixlabs.github.io/api-documentation/sdk.html).
+Or you can refer to the SDK on NPMJS [here](https://www.npmjs.com/package/fiix-cmms-client?activeTab=versions).
 ## Usage and Getting Started

 You can find the "Getting Started" guide [here](https://fiixlabs.github.io/api-documentation/guide.html).